 You should always cut away from your body; this is the correct way, especially with a dull knife.
 This should be the only way one should cut and is the best way to avoid cutting yourself.

 Let’s face it.
 You probably had once or twice without realizing been cutting the wrong way.
 If you were unlucky, you might have ended up cutting yourself, hopefully not too deep or anything.
 Surprisingly, this is something that happens to many of us much more often than you might think.
 This is not always because people don’t know how to use a knife, but in most cases, because they are not paying attention, are too busy with something else, or are in a hurry and therefore just want to get this thing done fast.
+In case you wish to learn how to use a knife safely, I made a guide that will give you all you need to know about it.
 I was one of them.
 I used to work in a big restaurant chain where we had to do daily mise en place in the morning.
-I remember I had started cutting and my colleague next to me doing the same, we were chatting as we always did and all fo a sudden I felt this pain on my thumb, sparing you the details i had cut myself and it happened so fast.
+I remember I had started cutting and my colleague next to me doing the same, we were chatting as we always did, and all fo a sudden I felt this pain on my thumb, sparing you the details I had cut myself, and it happened so fast.
 Luckily the cut was not too deep, or at least not deep enough for me to get stitches or anything, so I patched it up and continued working.
 But the second time was different.
 I had frozen hamburger patties stick together, and I wanted to get them apart.
-In normal circumstances, I would use a small potato knife, push a little in and twist it.
+In normal circumstances, I would use a small potato knife, push a little in, and twist it.
 But because this was my very first day as a chef, I was nervous.
 And so I took a demi chef nife and yes…it slipped, I had put too much pressure on it, and I cut myself quite deep.
 I will save you the details, of course, but the ambulance had to come, and I was not able to do anything for the next two months.
 This was the moment I thought to myself.
 I guess this is the reason we get that first lesson.

 Learning how to cut from the right person.